stargate/stargate/helm/README.md

 replicaCount: 1 -- Bridge relication count.
 This is also the replication for CQL, Auth and GRPC end points.

-image:
+image:\
-  repository311: "stargateio/coordinator-3_11"
+  repository311: "stargateio/coordinator-3_11"\
-  repository40: "stargateio/coordinator-4_0"
+  repository40: "stargateio/coordinator-4_0"\
-  repositoryDse628: "stargateio/coordinator-dse-68"
+  repositoryDse628: "stargateio/coordinator-dse-68"\
-  tag: "v2" -- image tag to be used for the deployment
+  tag: "v2" -- image tag to be used for the deployment\

-cassandra:
+cassandra:\
-  clusterName: "cassandra" -- Deployed cassandra cluster name
+  clusterName: "cassandra" -- Deployed cassandra cluster name\
-  dcName: "datacenter1"  -- Deployed cassandra datacenter name
+  dcName: "datacenter1"  -- Deployed cassandra datacenter name\
-  rack: "rack1" -- Deployed cassandra rack name
+  rack: "rack1" -- Deployed cassandra rack name\
-  seed: "my-release-cassandra-headless" -- Service name that corresponds to Cassandra's storage port
+  seed: "my-release-cassandra-headless" -- Service name that corresponds to Cassandra's storage port\
-  isDse: null -- Set to true if DSE is used
+  isDse: null -- Set to true if DSE is used\
-  clusterVersion: "4.0" -- CLuster version is set as 3.11 for Cassandra 3x version, 4.0 for Cassandra 4x version and 6.8 for DSE Cassandra
+  clusterVersion: "4.0" -- CLuster version is set as 3.11 for Cassandra 3x version, 4.0 for Cassandra 4x version and 6.8 for DSE Cassandra\

-cpuReqMillicores: 1000  -- CPU request unit for bridge service
+cpuReqMillicores: 1000  -- CPU request unit for bridge service\
-heapMB: 1024 -- Memory MB for bridge service
+heapMB: 1024 -- Memory MB for bridge service\

-restapi:
+restapi:\
-  enabled: true -- Set to true if rest api need to be enabled.
+  enabled: true -- Set to true if rest api need to be enabled\
-  replicaCount: 1 -- Number of replica for rest api service
+  replicaCount: 1 -- Number of replica for rest api service\
-  cpu: 500 -- CPU request unit for rest api service
+  cpu: 500 -- CPU request unit for rest api service\
-  memory: 512 -- Memory request unit for rest api service
+  memory: 512 -- Memory request unit for rest api service\

-docsapi:
+docsapi:\
-  enabled: true -- Set to true if document api need to be enabled.
+  enabled: true -- Set to true if document api need to be enabled\
-  replicaCount: 1 -- Number of replica for document api service
+  replicaCount: 1 -- Number of replica for document api service\
-  cpu: 500 -- CPU request unit for document api service
+  cpu: 500 -- CPU request unit for document api service\
-  memory: 512 -- Memory request unit for document api service
+  memory: 512 -- Memory request unit for document api service\

-graphqlapi:
+graphqlapi:\
-  enabled: true -- Set to true if graphql api need to be enabled.
+  enabled: true -- Set to true if graphql api need to be enabled\
-  replicaCount: 1 -- Number of replica for graphql api service
+  replicaCount: 1 -- Number of replica for graphql api service\
-  cpu: 500 -- CPU request unit for graphql api service
+  cpu: 500 -- CPU request unit for graphql api service\
-  memory: 512 -- CPU request unit for graphql api service
+  memory: 512 -- CPU request unit for graphql api service\